appwrite/rfc/018-custom-id-support.md

 [unresolved-questions]: #unresolved-questions

 <!-- What parts of the design do you expect to resolve through the RFC process before this gets merged? -->
-Projects and Users being sensitive may be we can exclude them with custom ids.

 #### SDKs
 How to make SDKs look pretty when people don’t want custom **id** and want Appwrite to generate